 the job-related discount only applies where both homes concerned are in England, Scotland or Wales

-you cannot claim Council Tax Support for a second property
+you cannot claim Council Tax Reduction at a second property